keep-starknet-strange/madara/docs/rpc-contribution.md

 Madara is being built on [Substrate](https://docs.substrate.io/learn/welcome-to-substrate/), which already proposes an architecture for a modular blockchain development.

-To do it short, madara is considered as a `substrate node`, which means madara is being developped using the SDK proposed by substrate to build a node of a blockchain.
+To do it short, madara is considered as a `substrate node`, which means madara is being developed using the SDK proposed by substrate to build a node of a blockchain.

 A node can be split in two big components: